 Move Azure VMs to another region

-This document guides you to move Azure VMs from one region to another as is, if your requirement is to improve availability by moving VMs in an availability set to zone pinned VMs in a different region, refer to the tutorial here.
+This tutorial shows you how to move Azure VMs from one region to another as is.
+If you need to improve availability by moving VMs in an availability set to zone pinned VMs in a different region, see the Move Azure VMs into Availability Zones tutorial.

-- Make sure you have Azure VMs in the Azure region from which you want to move.
+Make sure that the Azure VMs are in the Azure region from which you want to move.

-- Verify if your choice of source region - target region combination is supported and make an informed decision on the target region
+Verify that your choice of source region - target region combination is supported, and make an informed decision about the target region.

-Verify account permissions: If you have just created your free Azure account then you are the administrator of your subscription.
-If you are not the subscription administrator, work with the administrator to assign the permissions you need.
-To enable replication for a VM and essentially copy data using Azure Site Recovery, you must have:
+Verify account permissions.
+If you created your free Azure account, you're the administrator of your subscription.
+If you're not the subscription administrator, work with the administrator to assign the permissions that you need.
+To enable replication for a VM and essentially copy data by using Azure Site Recovery, you must have: